binyamin2/-.NET-6.0-Application-Store-Management/README.md

 Working on this project has been an incredible learning experience.
 It has provided us with hands-on exposure to cutting-edge technologies and has taught us valuable skills such as collaborative teamwork, problem-solving, and adapting to new challenges.
 We have gained a deeper understanding of developing solutions using the .NET platform and applying object-oriented programming principles effectively.

+# Developed by Binyamin Shapira and Oz Asban